Aboriginal Skills and Employment Training Strategy

 Read more about ASETS

-Aboriginal agreement holders design and deliver employment programs and services best suited to the unique needs of their clients in thier region, focusing on the three ASETS priorities:
+Aboriginal agreement holders design and deliver employment programs and services best suited to the unique needs of their clients in their region, focusing on the three ASETS priorities:

 - supporting demand-driven skills development;